spectre013/cuberific/Readme.md

 ## Getting Started

-Navigate to http://localhost you should be presented with the web application if not please view the Nginx logs or the console that the go service is running in to look for errors.
+Navigate to the domain / IP used in the Nginx section and you should be presented with the web application if not please view the Nginx logs or the console that the go service is running in to look for errors.

 ## Mongo Collections